 For C string parameters that use the string base attribute, the last listed parameter and all additional parameters must be non-numeric strings.
-The size of the last listed parameter is used as the size of all additional parameters.
+The default size of the repeating parameters is based on the maximum default size determined from all of the COBOL arguments passed as repeating arguments.
 For parameters with the string base attribute, the default size is one more than the length of the passed COBOL argument.
-The size(value) base modifier attribute (see page 103) may be used to modify the default size as necessary.
+The size(value) base modifier attribute (on page 98) may be used to modify the default size as necessary.